The College of St. Scholastica

 Boost your brain power and give yourself a competitive edge in our global economy by pairing your major with a language.
 St. Scholastica offers programs and courses in American Sign Language, French, German, Latin, Ojibwe, Russian and Spanish.

-"I decided to become a biology major because I have always had a fascination with how living organisms work.
-Within my first two years at St. Scholastica, I had already taken courses involving the human body, microorganisms, genetics and evolution, to name a few.
+"I have always had a fascination with how living organisms work.
+And within my first two years here, I had already taken courses involving the human body, microorganisms, genetics and evolution, to name a few.
 For me, this wide range of course material makes learning fascinating and exciting."

 – Meagan Robinson, ‘15